bobbrez/wedding-vows/README.md

 Your candor challenges and matures my thoughts.
 In our short time together, I have laid out a new half-baked idea.
 Probably daily.
 I love that you are both my toughest critic and biggest advocate.
 I am better for it.
 I vow that I will always listen, but likewise will always be honest.
 Tactful, but honest.
 I vow that, at times, I will disagree and will challenge you.
 I vow that I will also let you be unreasonable when you need to be.

 Your contagious demeanor.
-Anyone who has ever come in contact with you can attest to feeling a little bit cheerful afterwards.
+Anyone who has ever come in contact with you can attest to feeling at least a little bit more cheerful afterwards.
 While you are realistic, you can find the only ray of sunshine on an otherwise bleak day.
 I vow to reflect your demeanor when you need it and to amplify it whenever I can.
 I vow that I will take time to find joy in our little moments as well as milestones.
 And I vow that I will do all that I can to build a hopeful future with you.

 Galia.
 Thank you for everything that you've been to me so far and everything that we will be in the future.
 Geronimo.